resource0x/concert0x/README.md

 # concert0x
 ## About
-concert0x is a web application for midi chat with optional video and audio.
+concert0x is a web application that enables midi chat between 2 parties, with optional video and audio.
 The idea is that you and your partner connect your/their MIDI instruments, and now you can play a duo.
-Application displays 2 piano keyboards so each one can not only hear, but see what their partner is playing.
+Application displays 2 piano keyboards so each player can not only hear, but see what the other side is playing.
 Good for piano teaching or discussing musical ideas.

 Program is built on WebMidi and WebRTC standards, which are implemented in Chrome. **Only Chrome, nothing else**.
 Program works by establishing peer-to-peer connection between endpoints, so the delay is as short as it gets (tested between Toronto and SF, the points 3600 km apart: avg delay 20ms), it won't hinder your musical collaboration (hopefully).